polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/installing-substrate.md

 ```

 Besides the dependencies and `substrate-up` scripts installed in [Fast Installation](#fast-installation), this command will also install:
-* Latest [subkey](https://github.com/paritytech/substrate/tree/master/subkey) which generate or restore the keys used for Substrate chains.
+* latest [subkey](https://github.com/paritytech/substrate/tree/master/subkey) which generate or restore the keys used for Substrate chains.
-* Latest Substrate [node](https://github.com/paritytech/substrate/tree/master/node) for you to have a taste of all the available Substrate's features.
+* latest Substrate [node](https://github.com/paritytech/substrate/tree/master/node) for you to have a taste of all the available Substrate's features.

 It will take 20 to 40 minutes to finish, depending on your hardware and network connection.
 Once it is done, check that Substrate is properly installed by running `substrate --version`.
 You should see something like this:
 ```